scottbez1/splitflap/README.md

 Key features:
 * TTGO T-Display ESP32 module as the controller, which includes USB-C, color IPS LCD display and buttons
-* Optional dev/chainlinkIdc relay output for 12V PSU control (5V relay, up to ~500mA coil current)
+* Optional master relay output for 12V PSU control (5V relay, up to ~500mA coil current)
   * Future firmware will power on the 12V PSU after a startup self-test, and power off PSU in case of any faults
 * 5 channels of independently monitored 12V switches for powering groups of Chainlink Driver boards (6-10A max per channel)
   * Depending on the motors you use, each channel may be able to power about 6 Chainlink Driver boards which is 36 splitflap modules